BrunoMVPCosta/BrunoMVPCosta.github.io/_posts/2016-02-09-consumerdriven-contracts-with-pact.markdown

 ![My helpful screenshot]({{ site.url }}/images/cdc1.jpg)

 Later, we got a new requirement from the order management system, saying that they need to have the warehouse location of the stock.
-We will need to change our API as follow.
+We will need to change our API as follows.

 ![My helpful screenshot]({{ site.url }}/images/cdc2.jpg)